lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

     RHEL 8
     RHEL 9

-Ensure that your environment meets these system requirements for the best results.
+Please make sure that your environment meets these system requirements for the best results.

 # Prerequisites

+## User

+You must run this playbook with sudo passwordless or root user

 ## Install Ansible Core